Stretch Your Legs with a Visit to Cartersville

 Regional Bike Routes in Bartow County

-Six bike routes that are part of a Regional Bicycle Network developed by Bike!
-Walk!
-Northwest Georgia are marked throughout Bartow County.
-Bicyclists can enjoy less traveled roads and scenic byways along Route 117, 118, 125, 134, 145, and 148.
-See BWNWGA.org for more details.
+Eight bike routes that are part of a Regional Bicycle Network are marked throughout Bartow County.
+Bicyclists can enjoy less traveled roads and scenic byways along these routes that range from 43 miles-57 miles:

 Open daily, Sosebee Cycling Park is a donation-based parking area for cyclists located at 456 Simpson Road NE, White GA 30184.
 The park provides water, shade, picnic tables, changing rooms and a restroom.
 A second Sosebee Cycling Park at 433 Bozeman Road in White offers a convenient rest stop as you pedal along low traffic routes ranging from 15 to 100 miles with picturesque views of farmland and the Appalachian foothills.
 For information call 770-354-4777.

 Embark on a modern-day treasure hunt with your friends and family.
 Use your hand-held GPS to locate caches placed throughout Cartersville and Adairsville.
 You’ll discover a variety of historic places, popular attractions and scenic vistas.
 See Geocaching.com to learn more about hundreds of caches just waiting to be found.
 From mysteries to earth caches, multi-caches to events, you are sure to be introduced to some great memories along the way.
 You might even want to log a SummitCheeseburger from high atop Pine Mountain.